sirlionlabs/fluent-forms/README.md

 ### Recipients

 The MailerSend Mailer is currently formatted to send emails from the application to the administrator with ReplyTo set to the sender's email included in the form.
-These are set in the .env file.
+These are set in the `.env` file.
+See `.env.example`.

 Extending or creating your own Mailer class may be required to configure in your own way.

 ## Honeypot